pedrozamboni/pedrozamboni.io/README.md

 During my Ph.D., I applied Machine Learning and Deep Learning techniques to address complex environmental problems, combining technological innovation with sustainable environmental management.
 I bring a skill set that integrates research, advanced data analysis, and field practices, contributing to developing effective, evidence-based solutions for environmental challenges.

-I currently work as a researcher at the Geosensor Systems group at the Dreden University of Technology (Germany).
+I currently work as a researcher at the Geosensor Systems group at the Dresden University of Technology (Germany).
 I have a strong interest in developing methods combining photogrammetry with deep learning to advance low-cost monitoring systems.
 Also, in the use of deep learning for prediction of environmental systems.

 ## From the Terminal
 I’m starting something a little different—my very own monthly newsletter.
 This will be a space where I share thoughts, behind-the-scenes glimpses of what I’m working on, bits of inspiration, and whatever else I find meaningful.